 For homeowners, a mold issue is certainly one of the last things you want to worry about.
 Since mold is equal parts dangerous and expensive, it’s important to address the problem as quickly as possible to prevent it from getting worse.
 In these cases, many people try to turn to DIY remediation techniques before seeking professional help.
-Two common tactics you’ll read about online are bleach and peroxide, however in reality, you should be cautious with both.
+Two common tactics you’ll read about online are mixtures of bleach and peroxide to kill mold, but you should be cautious with both.

 If you read the label on your bleach bottle, you will probably see that it is only designated for non-porous surfaces.
 This means that chlorine bleach can only kill surface mold.
 Because mold can grow deep roots within porous surfaces, such as wood and drywall, bleach will not assist you in exterminating mold as it can only kill surface mold.
 As the chlorine cannot penetrate the spores to destroy growth at their roots, it remains on the surface while the water component of the bleach reaches further, which can actually feed the mold growth.